sharmainec/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the flashcard at the specified `INDEX`.
-* The index refers to the index number shown in the current list.
+* The index refers to the index number shown in the current displayed list.
 * The index **must be a positive integer** 1, 2, 3, …

 Examples: